Elvis Peguero: Los Angeles Angels

 On July 30, 2021, Peguero and Janson Junk were traded to the Los Angeles Angels in exchange for Andrew Heaney.
 The Angels assigned him to the Double-A Rocket City Trash Pandas, where he made four appearances, going 1–1 with an 8.44 ERA and eight strikeouts.
 On August 19, he was promoted to the Triple-A Salt Lake Bees.
 Peguero only made one appearance for Salt Lake, pitching two scoreless innings.
 On August 25, the Angels selected Peguero's contract.
 He made his major-league debut on August 26 against the Baltimore Orioles, getting two outs and giving up five runs.
-On September 17, Peguero was removed from the 40-man roster and returned to Triple-A. Peguero was re-selected to the 40-man roster following the season on November 19, 2021.
+On September 17, Peguero was removed from the 40-man roster and returned to Triple-A.